Watch past educational presentations and see live events in real time

 An overview of the data request process is laid out on the Requesting RISE Data page.

-RISE data is de-identified and the procedures for collecting the data and using it for research purposes have been approved by the Western IRB.
+You only need IRB approval for your proposed project if it is required by your organization.
+The ACR has received the necessary approvals and exemptions from the Western IRB for the procedures for collecting the data and using it for research purposes Additionally, each data analytic center (DAC) has received IRB approval from their local institutions to conduct analyses of the data as requested.
 However, researchers may be required to have their proposed projects independently approved or exempted by their local IRBs.

 No. Currently, the ACR does not release limited datasets to individual investigators or organizations.
-Instead, it contracts with data analytic centers that have both the experience and technical infrastructure to analyze complex, large electronic health record-based datasets.
+Instead, it contracts with data analytic centers (DACs) that have both the expertise and technical infrastructure to analyze complex, large electronic health record-based datasets.

 RISE extracts all EHR information collected by rheumatology professionals during routine clinical practice, which includes a wide range of rheumatic diseases.
-If you would like to see examples of the data routinely collected, the data dictionary for RISE quality measures is available upon request by contacting RISE@rheumatology.org.
+If you would like to see examples of the data routinely captured, send your request to RISE@rheumatology.org.

-No. RISE collects all data input into EHR systems, so there is no list of pre-defined data elements to pull.
-If you would like to see examples of the data routinely collected, the data dictionary for RISE quality measures is available upon request by contacting RISE@rheumatology.org.
+No. RISE automatically extracts all data input into the EHR systems of participating practices, so there is no list of pre-defined data elements to pull.
+If you would like to see examples of the data routinely captured, send your request to RISE@rheumatology.org.

 No. Because the RISE registry works by digitally pulling information from electronic health records, the ACR does not collect or request biologic samples.

 We're happy to answer any other questions you may have.
-To learn more about accessing RISE data for research purposes, please send an email to RISE@rheumatology.org.
+To learn more about accessing RISE data for research purposes, read through the RISE Data User Guide or please send an email to RISE@rheumatology.org.